-The Buffalo Niagara Partnership continues its collaboration with the cities of Buffalo and Niagara Falls, and the counties of Erie and Niagara to identify regionally significant projects for our state and federal representatives to support.
-For 2018, the Regional Priority Projects list focuses on critical transportation infrastructure projects with both direct and sustainable economic development impact.
+The Buffalo Niagara Partnership continues its collaboration with the cities of Buffalo and Niagara Falls and the counties of Erie and Niagara to identify regionally significant projects for our state and federal representatives to support.

 Agriculture Industrial Park with Complete Streets & Intermodal Connectivity